 The VR Archive for Performance Art

-Since we founded Liveart.dk in 2004, we have pondered how best to document performance art.
+Since we founded Liveart.dk in 2004, we have pondered how to best document performance art.
 We have studied photo, video and other digital media.
-We have conducted seminars, workshops and courses in performative writing as documentation, and we continue to investigate how the unmatchable glow of a live performance can be preserved.
+We have conducted seminars, workshops and courses in performative writing, and we continue to investigate how the glow of a live performance can be preserved.

 The potential of VR documentation for performance art can hardly be overestimated.
 Performance art has always been limited by its special conditions.
 It’s difficult to experience the art form live, to document it, to compare and analyze works.

 With our VR Archive, we are building a platform where researchers, artists, students and others can experience performance artworks as if they were present.
-It is our hope, this will constitute a starting point for the development of a literature and research in the field that will also affect the artists’ activities within the art form.
+It is our hope, this will be a starting point for the development of a literature and research in the field that will also affect the artists’ activities within the art form.
 Young performance artists need no longer to start from scratch or to miss out on works happening in other countries.